What is a solution architect and why does it matter?

 - How solution architecture solves business problems?

-The solution architect is the person responsible for the vision of the solution architecture, its refinement and realization according to the business' needs and goals.
-(In a way, it is an ultimate form of a developer’s evolution (pokemon final form).
+The solution architect is the person responsible for the vision of the solution architecture, its refinement, and realization according to the business’ needs and goals.
+In a way, it is the ultimate form of a developer’s evolution (pokemon final form).

 Solution architecture is one of the foundational elements of any project or organization.
 It is the instrumental backbone that holds things together.

 For example, a data analytics system.
 There are several platforms that generate data.
 There is a need to combine all of this data into one big picture.
 After that, it would be a good thing to extract insights out of it and understand how it contributes to the improvement of the product or service.